World Table Tennis Day 2022

 Mayurbhanj Football League

-- Since 2015, PSD has assisted in the running of the Mayurbhanj Football League in the village of Kanpur, in the Mayurbhanj district of Odisha.
+- Since 2015, PSD has assisted in the organization of the Mayurbhanj Football League in the village of Kanpur, in the Mayurbhanj district of Odisha.

 - As part of its Khel Vikas program, PSD held an annual Inter-Club Weightlifting Tournament as an off-season event to build the confidence among the weightlifters before the competition season kicked off.
-The competition brought together three of the most prominent clubs in and around Berhampur; Beer Hanuman Club, Government Sports Hostel – BAM and Khel Vikas Weightlifting Academy.
+The competition brought together three of the most prominent clubs in and around Berhampur – Beer Hanuman Club, Government Sports Hostel BAM and Khel Vikas Weightlifting Academy.

 Ferit Cricket Bash

 - PSD assisted the Ferit Cricket Bash, an amateur national cricket league in India, by supporting the cricket selection and coaching camps held in New Delhi and Haryana in September and December 2019.